tims-computer-academy/mongodb/phase1.md

 mongosh
 ```

-Inside the shell, switch to your project DB:
+Inside the shell, create a database named `personal_archive` with the following command (later you can create databases with other names):

 ```bash
 use personal_archive